-Simply shooting the Cuban president was ruled out by the plotters because it provided little chance for escape.
+Simply shooting the Cuban president was ruled out by the plotters because it provided little chance for escape (and captured assassins could be made to reveal the plot).
 It was planned instead that the assassin would place poison botulism pills in Castro's food.
-Osborn documents indicate that Giancana first suggested the use of poison.
+Osborn documents indicate that it was Chicago boss Giancana who first suggested the use of poison.

 A Cuban official named Juan Orta was selected to carry out the poisoning.
 Orta had previously taken protection payments from U.S. gambling interests in Cuba.
 He managed to work his way into Castro's good graces following the change in government, but he was in need of money.

-By mid-October, news of the plot was leaking, and the Chicago Outfit boss was responsible.
-The FBI reported learning from a source that Sam Giancana was discussing the imminent assassination of Castro:
+By mid-October, news of the plot against Castro was leaking, and the Chicago Outfit boss was responsible.
+The FBI - not party to the planning process - reported learning from a source that Sam Giancana was discussing the imminent assassination of Castro:

 The FBI reported the alleged Giancana statements to Bissell at the CIA.
 Bissell was undeterred.
 CIA-Mafia planning continued.

-Six botulism pills were produced by the CIA Technical Services Division.
+Six botulism pills were produced by the CIA Technical Services Division (now the Office of Technical Services).
 Apparently without knowing the intended use of the pills, Division Chief Cornelius Roosevelt assigned Dr. Raymond Triechler to the task.
 The goal was to develop a pill with "rapid solubility, high lethal content, and little or no traceability."
 The pills were checked for effectiveness by Dr. Edward M. Gunn, who also remained unaware of their purpose.